Mandatory Co-Parenting Programme (CPP)

-This new requirement should not significantly prolong the divorce proceedings.
-Whilst the MPP application is being processed, we will concurrently liaise with HDB in order to obtain the necessary supporting documents for your divorce application.
+Completing the CPP should not significantly prolong the divorce proceeding.
+Your divorce lawyers will concurrently prepare and obtain the necessary supporting documents for your divorce application.
 As your lawyers, we will do our best to ensure minimal delay.

 Tel: (65) 6258 0020